bhickey/logreal/README.md

 Licensing
 ---------
-This is free and unencumbered software released into the public domain.
+This is free software released under the BSD license.
+If this license doesn't work for you, contact me.

-See COPYING for details.
+See LICENSE for details.

 Issues
 ------